KaterinaDimogiorgi/saucedemoAssessment/README.md

 yarn cy:open
 ```

-2. Running all tests without Cypress opening, with a report at the end depicted the results.
+2. Running all tests without Cypress opening, with a report at the end depicting the results.

 ```bash
 yarn cy:run